erhant/moonmath/README.md

     Usage
 </h3>

-See [Chapter 2](./software-used/) for the required software.
-If you don't have Sage installed, you can use [Docker](https://www.docker.com/) mounted over the repository.
+See [Software Used](./software-used/) for the required software.
+If you don't have [Sage](https://www.sagemath.org/) installed, you can use [Docker](https://www.docker.com/) mounted over the repository.
 We have scripts for that:

 ```sh
 make pull     # pull the SageMath image